 What to document: A decision path for marketing teams

-NNot everything needs documenting.
-Use this decision tree to determine what belongs in your ‘What Worked’ library:
+Not everything needs documenting.
+Use this decision path to figure out what belongs in the library.

 Document this if: